XC Opens Season

 XC at MAACs

-Rick Woods is in his eleventh season as the Head Cross Country Coach and Director of Track & Field at Loyola University Maryland.
+Rick Woods is entering his 12th season as the Head Cross Country Coach and Director of Track & Field at Loyola University Maryland.

 To begin the 2012 season, the Loyola women's cross country team earned a No. 14 ranking in the Mid-Atlantic Region by the United States Track & Field and Cross Country Coaches Association (USTFCCCA).

 Woods led the women's team to a third-place finish at the MAAC Championships, while the men placed eighth.
 The women also went on to a 10th-place finish at the NCAA Mid-Atlantic Regional.
 The best finish in Loyola programs history.

 Both the men's and women's teams earned USTFCCCA All-Academic recognition for having cumulative grade-point averages of over 3.0.
 Also, 12 members of the team earned MAAC All-Academic honors.